 Landing in Vancouver one week after visiting for the first time ever, I didn’t know what to expect.
 Like many of you, certain preconceptions come to mind when I think about Cannabis.
 Over the next three days, I would come to learn that my experiences with, and preconceived notions about what legalization entailed, might not encompass the whole truth.

 What a lot of Canadians may not know is that on October 17th, legalization will allow for the sale of flower and cannabis oil products.
 This means that it’s the traditional cannabis that you think of – but it doesn’t mean that you’ll be able to access it as easily as you might expect right away.
 Private sale of cannabis will take months to take into effect on a mass scale once the law is changed, and each province will execute these sales in their own ways.
 Not to mention that edibles won’t be legal for at least another year under the new legislation – something to think about when it comes to what to expect in your city and province over the coming weeks.
+With edibles, there are a variety of flavours that they can come in.
+From strawberry, watermelon sours, cherry and orange, there is something out there for pretty much everyone.
+Read more about edibles if trying them (if legal) is a thought that has once been considered.

 I want to keep this as personal and to the point as I can so that I don’t over-educate you on the subject matter.
 You can follow along with the whole retreat experience by watching my “BC or Bust” highlight on our Instagram account here, but I wanted to boil it down into a few facts about why we are excited to have attended.
 Aside from the fact that Vancouver soothes my soul, it was a life-altering experience for me and I feel very honoured to have been invited to join.